Already approved for cosmetic 'frown lines'

 THURSDAY, Sept.
 12, 2013 (HealthDay News) -- U.S. Food and Drug Administration approval for Cosmetic Botox (onabotulinumtoxinA) has been expanded to include moderate-to-severe lateral canthal lines, the medical term for so-called "crow's feet" lines that surround the eyes.

 The drug was approved in 2002 for the temporary improvement of so-called "frown lines" between the eyebrows, the agency said in news release.
 The drug, made from the bacterium that causes botulism, keeps affected muscles from tightening, reducing the appearance of wrinkle lines.

 The injected drug may now be given at the same time to reduce both crow's feet and frown lines, the FDA said.

-However, the agency said there has been no confirmed case of "toxin spread" as long as either one of these forms of Botox were used at the recommended dosages for FDA-approved reasons.
+However, the agency said there has been no confirmed case of "toxin spread" as long as either form of Botox were used at the recommended dosages for FDA-approved reasons.

-Botox Cosmetic is manufactured by Allergan, based in Irvine, Calif.
+Botox is manufactured by Allergan, based in Irvine, Calif.

 The FDA has more about this approval (http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm367662.htm ).